llSourcell/AI_Artist/README.md

 2. Your reference image (the art to learn from)
 3. Your generated image

+Run the following comand to generate an image in your chosen style

-Run `python network.py --base_image_path /path/to/your/image Shot --style_reference_image_path /path/to/your/painting --result_prefix /path/to/generated/file/you/create` to generate an image in your chosen style
+`python network.py --base_image_path /path/to/your/image Shot --style_reference_image_path /path/to/your/painting --result_prefix /path/to/generated/file/you/create`

 Other optional commands are